bnbalsamo/bnbalsamo.github.io/_drafts/work-from-anywhere.md

   applications that aren't installed, hit hotkeys that aren't configured, and run bash aliases that aren't defined.

-Overall, I want to work in familar workspaces no matter the host I'm actually working from.
+Overall, I want to work in familiar workspaces no matter the host I'm actually working from.
 I think there are two major strategies to accomplish this:

 * Go to a workspace I've already configured.